borntofrappe/game-development/01 Flappy Bird/Flappy Bird 0/README.md

-Draw text, include images.

-> assumes a _res_ folder with the necessary dependencies and assets
+# Flappy Bird 0

+_Please note:_ `main.lua` depends on a few assets in the `res` folder:

+- `push.lua` in `res/lib`

+- a series of images in `res/graphics`

 ## push

-The library is used to project the game to a pixelated resolution.
+The library is used to project the game to a pixelated resolution:

 - set up the game's window not with `love.window.setMode`, but `push:setupScreen`.